The magnitude of categories of texts enriched by language models: Magnitude

 This M\"obius function may then be used to compute the magnitude of the finite category $\mathsf{L}$ of strings from a set $A$ of tokens.

-\begin{example} Since the category $\mathsf{L}$ has an initial object, we know its magnitude is 1, cf. \cite[Example 2.3]{Leinster2008}, but it is also instructive to prove this via an explicit computation of the Möbius function.
+\begin{example} Since the category $\mathsf{L}$ has an initial object, we know its magnitude is 1, cf.~\cite[Example 2.3]{Leinster2008}, but it is also instructive to prove this via an explicit computation of the Möbius function.
+Although we recommend the reader performs this computation by herself, we also include it here for the sake of completeness.
 To that end, let $\#A$ be the cardinality of the token set $A$ and let $\#\ob(\mathsf{L})$ be the number of strings in the finite poset $\mathsf{L}$ considered as a category.
 The magnitude of $\mathsf{L}$ is given by

 Unwinding the last line, recall that $\mathsf{L}$ denotes $\mathsf{L}^{\leq N} = \bigsqcup_{i= 0}^{N-1} \mathsf{L}^{(i)}$.
 We have $\mathsf{L}^{(0)}=\{\bot\}$ and, for each $i\leq 1$, $\mathsf{L}^{(i)}$ is comprised of strings of the form $\bot a$ with $a\in A^{i}$ or $\bot a'\dagger$ with $a'\in A^{i-1}$.
 It follows that $ \#\mathsf{L}^{(i)} = \#A^i + \#A^{i-1}$ and so